-Please click on the link below to access our 3 i's statement
+If you would like to know more about our curriculum please click on the link below to access our curriculum statement

 National Curriculum Programmes of Study - We plan our curriculum using the National Curriculum descriptors.
 Please see below for each subject area.